aritramhp/DefIn/README.md

 DefIn can only be executed through the command prompt.
 It is necessary to make all the python file executable before running the program (use `chmod +x *.py`).
 The command to execute the DefIn from the command prompt is as `./DefIn.py` with the command line arguments.
 The options are as follows,

-`-i`	Mention the file that contains the target tree (in newick format).
-Please refer to the `TargetTree.nwk` in the `Sample_Input/` directory for the detail format of the file.
+- `-i`	Mention the file that contains the target tree (in NEWICK format).
+Please refer to the _`Sample_Input/TargetTree.nwk`_ for the detail format of the file.

-`-t`	This is a boolean option.
+- `-t`	This is a boolean option.
 If this option is provided then the program will consider the reference tree mentioned by the option `-r`, else the program will consider the list of clades mentioned by the option `-c`.
 For further detail please refer to option `-c` and `-r`.

-`-c`	Mention the file that contains the list of clades.
+- `-c`	Mention the file that contains the list of clades.
 The clade is represented as the list of species separated by a comma.
 Each line contains a single clade.
-Please refer to the `Clades.txt` in the `Sample_Input/` directory for the detail format of the file.
+Please refer to the _`Sample_Input/Clades.txt`_ for the detail format of the file.

-`-r`	Mention the file that contains the reference tree (in newick format).
+- `-r`	Mention the file that contains the reference tree (in NEWICK format).
 The reference tree can be both resolved (binary) or unresolved.
-Please refer to the `RefTree.nwk` in the `Sample_Input/` directory for the detail format of the file.
+Please refer to the _`Sample_Input/RefTree.nwk`_ for the detail format of the file.

 ## Execution of DefIn

-`./DefIn.py -i `__[target tree]__` [ -c | [ -r `[reference tree]` -t ] ]`
+`./DefIn.py -i [target tree] [ -c | [ -r [reference tree] -t ] ]`

 - Minimal command:

-`./DefIn.py -i `[target_tree]
+`./DefIn.py -i [target_tree]`

 In the minimal command, the script considers `Species_Class.py` placed in the same directory.
 Please refer to the `Species_Class.py` for the detail format of the file.